The Nordic studies concentration consists of five courses:

 - At least two of the five courses must have a focus on at least one Nordic country other than Norway.

-To become a Nordic Studies Concentrator, contact Kari Lie Dorer, Director of Nordic Studies, and inform the registrar by filling out the form at the registrar’s office.
+To become a Nordic Studies Concentrator, contact Kari Lie Dorer, Director of Nordic Studies, and inform the registrar by filling out the form in SIS.